DexterHuang/Arclight-City/update-log.md

   -  Russian

 While it will only translate to the above languages, it should be able to translate FROM any language to the above languages. meaning if you type French, which isn't in the target list, it will still be translated to all those languages.
-If your UIlanguage is set to one of the above, the chat will automatically show the translated message. if your UI language is not in the target languages, translated English will be shown.
+If your UI language is set to one of the above, the chat will automatically show the translated message.
+If your UI language is not in the target languages, translated English will be shown.
-You can turn off the translation in the setting menu.
+You can turn off the translation in the settings menu.

-The original message will also be shown in the chat as greyed out text.
+The chat will also show the original message as greyed-out text.
-This can also be turned off in the setting menu.
+This can also be turned off in the settings menu.

 -  Added new profile phot image to exchange with netcoins, please note, similar to normal profile photo change, your credit is deducted per change.